docwho2/java-connect-lex-chatgpt/README.md

 ### Initial Call to Lambda
 When the call arrives at the Connect Call Flow we call a Lambda Function:
-- This lambda function simply takes the Connect Event payload and puts it onto an SNS Topic
+- This lambda function simply takes the Connect Event payload and puts it onto an SNS Topic.
-- This is a short NodeJS code block that is intended to quickly return and not perform any business logic
+- This is a short NodeJS code block that is intended to quickly return and not perform any business logic.
   ```javascript
   const {SNSClient, PublishCommand} = require("@aws-sdk/client-sns");
   const client = new SNSClient();